WAN-Solutions/wan24-Core/README.md

     per default)
 - Threading helper
     - `State` is a thread-safe boolean state which supports events
+    - `Worker` is an abstract background worker, which only requires a work wait logic (event driven per default) and a worker method (synchronous or asynchronous)

 ## How to get it